nrp1284/UFOs/README.md

 ## Project Overview:

-Thanks to research generously funded by W. Avy, a UFO-enthusiast and amateur ufologist, we can supplement our sky-searching with data analysis.
+Thanks to research generously funded by W. Avy, a UFO-enthusiast and amateur ufologist, Here is sky-searching with data analysis.

 Creating webpage with dynamic tables allowing users to filter multiple criteria like city, state, country and shape.